fizalihsan/fizalihsan.github.io/source/technology/java-jmx.md

   * Model
   * MXBean

-## Standard MBean
+### Standard MBean

 Standard MBeans are the simplest MBeans.
 Here are what you need to do to manage a Java object using a standard MBean.

-1. Create an interface named after your Java class plus the suffix MBean.
-For example, if the Java class whose objects you want to manage is called Car, the interface must be called CarMBean.
+* Create an interface named after your Java class plus the suffix `MBean`.
+For example, if the Java class whose objects you want to manage is called `Car`, the interface must be called `CarMBean`.
 * Modify your Java class so that it implements the interface you’ve created.
 * Create an agent.
 The agent class must contain an MBean server.
 * Create an ObjectName for your MBean.